trpc/zart/README.md

 - Create a Postgres Database
 - Set env `DATABASE_URL` pointing towards that db
-- Configure *"Root Directory"* as `apps/nextjs` and tick _Include source files outside of the Root Directory in the Build Step._
+- Configure *"Root Directory"* as `apps/nextjs` and tick _Include source files outside of the Root Directory in the Build Step_.

 ### Questions?